aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.fields/fieldhyperlink/open_in_new_window/_index.md

 ﻿---
+title: FieldHyperlink.open_in_new_window property
+linktitle: open_in_new_window property
-title: open_in_new_window property
+articleTitle: open_in_new_window property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Gets or sets whether to open the destination site in a new web browser window."
+description: "FieldHyperlink.open_in_new_window property.
+Gets or sets whether to open the destination site in a new web browser window."
 type: docs
 weight: 40
 url: /python-net/aspose.words.fields/fieldhyperlink/open_in_new_window/